Ilorix/ND1309-FlightSurety/README.md

 1. Import contract owner, airline and passengers accounts from Ganache to Metamask using private keys.

-### How Imported Accounts are used in DApp and Metamask
+Here is How Imported Accounts are used in DApp and Metamask:
 |# | Account  | Defaults|
 |-- | ---- | --------- |
 |1  |owner | |